kannankvs/md2/Command-Reference.md

 2) memory   Show processes memory info
 3) summary  Show processes info

+“show processes” commands provide a wrapper over linux’s “top” command. “show process cpu” sorts the processes being displayed by cpu-utilization, whereas “show process memory” does it attending to processes’ memory-utilization.

 **show processes cpu**

-This command displays the current CPU usage by process
+This command displays the current CPU usage by process.
+This command uses linux's "top -bn 1 -o %CPU" command to display the output.

   - Usage:

     show processes cpu

+	Note that pipe option can be used using " | head -n" to display only the "n" number of lines.
+	TBD: Do we support all options of "top" command?

   - Example:
   ```